Thermoelectric Power of the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) Heavy Fermions

-The experimental correlation between the zero temperature limit of $S(T)/T$ and $\gamma$ for YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) is presented in Fig. \ref{Zn20FL}, where the phonon-drag effect is ignored since it is small.
-For comparison, data for several other Yb-based HF compounds are also plotted in the same figure \cite{Behnia2004a}.
+The experimental correlation between the zero temperature limit of $S(T)/T$ and $\gamma$ for YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) and YT$_{2}$Zn$_{20}$ (T = Fe and Co) is presented in Fig. \ref{Zn20FL} (b).
+Though error bars cannot be determined exactly from the present data because additional contributions such as phonon and CEF effect in $S(T)/T$ cannot be completely separated, one can use the difference between the base temperature value measured and the extrapolated value to $T$ = 0.
+The error bars in Fig. \ref{Zn20FL} (b) are based on the difference between the values determined from the base temperature value measured and linear extrapolation to $T$ = 0 (other experimental error has not been applied to the error bar in Fig. \ref{Zn20FL} (b), where the experimental error is smaller than the error bar determined).
+Given that Fig. \ref{Zn20FL} (b) is a log-log plot, spanning orders of magnitude, the error bars are of limited concern.
+For comparison, data for several other Yb-based HF compounds as well as Pd are also plotted in the same figure \cite{Behnia2004a}.
 The calculated $q$ values of Yb-based compounds vary from -0.77 for T = Fe to -1.4 for T = Rh, which are close to the value $q$ = -1, expected for hole-like charge carriers.